Register to enable "Calculate" button for pipe flow calculator.

 ||Re-entrant (pipe juts into tank)

-I took fluid mechanics a long long time ago.
+I took fluid mechanics and learned about pipe flow calculations a long long time ago.
 What is head?
 Why does it have

 units of length?
 Head is energy per unit weight of fluid (i.e. Force x

 Length/Weight = Length).
-The program on this page solves the energy equation (shown
+The pipe flow calculator on this page solves the energy equation (shown

 above); we call energy "head."